MecanicalDragon/ifuture/README.md

 Meant to collect statistic of AccountService requests.
 By default uses 8081 port.
 Does scheduled job of collecting statistics from AccountService.
 AccountService root url and cron expression can be denoted in properties.
 App shows collected statistics by GET `<host>:<port>/<amount>` url, where 'amount' - quantity of last added entries.<br/>
-Statistic can be evicted hitting with POST or DELETE to `<host>:<port>/reset` url.
+Statistic can be evicted hitting with POST or DELETE to `<host>:<port>/reset` url or with a button at the bottom of webpage.
 Server restart does not evict the statistic.

 #### TestClient
 Just launch it, specifying required parameters in properties file or in command line arguments.
 Command line arguments have precedence.<br/>